University of Oxford and Childcare Trust research

 This means the school or setting will receive an additional 53p an hour to meet the child's needs.
 This amounts to £302.10 in total if the child attends the full 570 free hours of education they're entitled to.

-The legislation for the allocation of Early Year Pupil Premium funding indicates that, in line with the LAC Pupil Premium Grant, the Virtual School Head has responsibility to oversee the allocation of this funding.
+The legislation for the allocation of early year pupil premium funding indicates that, in line with the looked after children pupil premium grant, the Virtual School Head has responsibility to oversee the allocation of this funding.
 In Barnsley, this is done in partnership with the early years admission team.

 Monitoring outcomes for pre-school children

-- On entry to care, pre-school TPEPs for three and four year olds are requested in line with the current TPEP processes for school aged children (see TPEP policy).
+- On entry to care, pre-school Termly Personal Education Plans(TPEPs) for three and four year olds are requested in line with the current TPEP processes for school aged children (see TPEP policy).

 - Updates to pre-school TPEPs are requested three times a year.
-The date for collection is set in line with the agreed dates for early years settings to report cohort numbers to Barnsley Council for allocation of funding.
+The date for collection is set in line with the agreed dates for early Years settings to report cohort numbers to us for allocation of funding.

 - Where a setting hasn't previously had a child in care, the Virtual School offers bespoke training to the setting, to support the implementation of the process.

 - All electronic communication is undertaken through the Egress secure system.